 - When you visit Boyana Church, there is a limit to the number of people that can get inside at a time.
 Only 8 people are allowed to enter the church at once.
 Make sure you arrive early to avoid long queues.

 - Each visit inside the church is limited to 10 minutes only.

-- In order the preserve the artworks inside the church, particularly the frescoes, the inside of the church is maintained to be at 18 degree Celsius.
+- In order to preserve the artworks inside the church, particularly the frescoes, the inside of the church is maintained to be at 18 degrees Celsius.